 It is important to have a properly working intermediate steering shaft at all times.
 If you were to have a bad intermediate steering shaft, then it would not be safe to continue driving your vehicle.
 You could also be putting other people’s lives at risk as well.

-Below are the top 5 symptoms of a bad intermediate steering shaft.
+Below are five of the most common symptoms of a bad intermediate steering shaft.

 When the intermediate steering shaft starts going bad, one of the first symptoms that people usually notice is strange popping or clunking sounds coming from the steering wheel each time they turn it.

 The sounds will start off small and mild, but will eventually become louder and more annoying if the problem is left untreated.
 Anytime you hear any strange sounds like this, you should take your car to the auto body shop to have it checked.

 A more serious symptom of a bad intermediate steering shaft is having difficulty turning the steering wheel.
 One day you will go to make a turn around a corner and then you’ll experience sudden binding in the steering wheel as you’re turning it.

 Because of this, you will be forced to put more strength into turning the wheel and this can be dangerous.
 If you need to put a lot of force into making basic turns, then it will slow down your reaction time as a driver and will likely cause an accident.

 Each intermediate steering shaft has a group of needle bearings.
 These bearings have greased stored in them which is sealed off.
 The grease allows the bearings to have a longer lifespan without the need to maintain them.

 But as the intermediate steering shaft starts to go bad, corrosion will form on the outside after the grease inside dries out.

 Many modern cars have a tilt feature integrated into their steering wheels.
 This feature lets drivers adjust the angle of the steering wheel to make it more comfortable for them to operate.
 As the tilt is adjusted, it should be able to lock after you’ve chosen the desired angle.